How to prevent falls at home: a 10 step safety checklist

 What extra help can I get?

 There has been significant innovation in technology to support older and vulnerable people to live independently at home.
 (See our article ‘How Technology can help you to live at home independently’).
-You may also find it valuable to consult an Occupational Therapist (OT) or a Home Improvement agency (also known as Care & Repair or Staying Put scheme).
-OTs are experienced professionals who can support you in finding the most appropriate equipment and can advise you on how you might best adapt your home to be able to carry out everyday activities.
+Consult an Occupational Therapist (OT) or a Home Improvement agency (also known as Care & Repair or Staying Put scheme).
+OTs are experienced professionals who can support you in finding the most appropriate equipment and can advise you on how you might best adapt your home.
 Waiting lists for referrals can be long but your GP or District nurse should be able to advise.

 How to get started with care at home?